Projet-S4-MDM/Aetos/doc/setup.md

 ```

 ### IP Setup
 The Pi uses Websocket to communicate information to the main computer.
+To enable communication, ensure your Raspberry Pi and PC are on the same Wi-Fi network.

 4. Download the Python script:
 [Download here](https://github.com/Projet-S4-MDM/Aetos)